My Best Tips to Display Throw Blankets In Your Living Room

 I started my Design Mistakes series many years ago.
 It began as a way to showcase some of the mistakes I made around my own home while helping others to learn the dos and don’ts when it comes to home design.
 Well, it quickly turned into my most popular series here on the blog!

 Here are some fan-favorite posts from the series.
-Or you can peruse them all right here.

 - The Top 5 Most Common Home Design Mistakes